APRIL 19, 2023

 Momoko Watanabe, Ph.D., Assistant Professor, Department of Anatomy & Neurobiology, Sue & Bill Gross Stem Cell Research Center, School of Medicine, University of California, Irvine, Irvine, CA

-The Symposium will be held in-person at the biopharmaceutical technology center (BTC) on the promega corporation campus in fitchburg, WI.
+The 17th Symposium wAS held in-person at the biopharmaceutical technology center (BTC) on the promega corporation campus in fitchburg, WI.
 Promega Campus Map